ekrist1/kalk/README.md

 - CSV import
 - Company reviews

-Logo and graphics are trademark and under copyrights.
+Logo and graphics are trademark and under copyright.

 Project is currently not supported - use at your own risk